-If a hydraulic system for operation of the gate valve is fitted (option), the gate valve will normally be open / closed using the remote / local unit of the hydraulic system.
+If a hydraulic system for operation of the gate valve is fitted (option), the gate valve will normally be opened / closed from the APOS operator station or local control unit.

 However, in the event that the gate valve must be closed or opened for maintenance purposes, use the manual hand wheel.